 Ahokas works internationally on design and art projects that vary between industrial production and handcrafted one-offs.
 His work is focused on creating bold, alternative and dynamic lifestyle products such as tableware, rugs, interior textiles, wallpapers, lighting, furniture, paper goods, apparel, shoes, bags, jewellery and accessories.
 Ahokas is renowned for modern, all-gender surface pattern and colour designs that he has created for companies operating in the sectors of consumer goods and marketing.
-He has created alone for the iconic Finnish Marimekko textile and clothing house over fifty interior design products since 2006.
+Alone the iconic Finnish Marimekko lifestyle design house has produced since 2006 over fifty home décor items based on the artworks created by Ahokas.

 Around 400 publications and media have featured Ahokas’ work internationally.
-His work has been exhibited across Asia, Europe and United States in design fairs, events, and museums such as The Museum of Modern Art MoMA, Murano Glass Museum, la Casa dell'Architettura Roma, Pitti Immagine Uomo, Notojima Glass Art Museum, Design Museum Gent, Stockholm Furniture Fair, IMM Cologne, Design Museum Helsinki, Habitare, and Messe Frankfurt.
+His work has been exhibited across Asia, Europe and North America in design fairs, events, and museums such as The Museum of Modern Art MoMA, Murano Glass Museum, la Casa dell'Architettura Roma, Pitti Immagine Uomo, Notojima Glass Art Museum, Design Museum Gent, Stockholm Furniture Fair, IMM Cologne, Design Museum Helsinki, Habitare, and Messe Frankfurt.
+Ahokas’ works are included e.g. in the collections of the Murano Glass Museum in Venice, the Finnish State Art Deposit Collection, the Collections of SOK, and LUOMUS.

 Ahokas' professional spectrum expands to academic dimension in the form of lecturing.
 He has contributed on the current multidisciplinary design education as a lecturer in Industrial Product Design at the University of Art and Design Helsinki.
 Ahokas has also held a lecturer’s position at Aalto University School of Arts, Design and Architecture being in charge of the experimental design education in the MA Degree Programme of Applied Art and Design.
 (2007-2014.)

 Born in 1976, Ahokas took his Master of Arts Degree from the University of Art and Design Helsinki in 2001 (currently Aalto University School of Arts, Design and Architecture).
 He is a member of Ornamo Art and Design Finland and Design Migration Association.
-Ahokas is currently based in Helsinki, Finland.
+Ahokas is currently based in Helsinki, Finland, open to new possibilities, ideas and collaborations.

 "As an artist and designer, one of the main interests and the thematic content of my work is in the psychological aspects of functionality as a diverse term in design.
 I see design in general as a study of social epidemic, the changes in our environment and the development of urban culture.
 This is especially interesting in the relationship between space and objects – how objects interact in space, and how humans interact with objects.